 The City of Bethlehem's drinking water surpasses all federal and state drinking water standards.
 This report is a snapshot of the quality of the water that we provided last year.
 Included are details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
-For more information about your water, call Jodi Schnalzer @ 610-865-7144.
-You can also visit our website www.bethlehem-pa.gov for tips on how to conserve water.
+For more information about your water, call Diane Beatty at 610-865-7144.
+You can also visit the City's website, www.bethlehem-pa.gov, for tips on how to conserve water.